Leamington Spa fire: Tributes to worker presumed dead

 A man missing in a major fire at a plastics factory is presumed dead, police have confirmed.

-David Boswell, 52, was on shift at Leeson Polyurethanes Ltd when the blaze began on 27 August and had not been seen since.
+"Hero" David Boswell, 52, was on shift at Leeson Polyurethanes Ltd when the blaze began on 27 August and had not been seen since.

 His parents, Christine and John Boswell, said he would be "sorely missed".

-Police said investigators had been unable to access and search the scene in Leamington Spa.
+Safety concerns at the scene in Leamington Spa meant it could not be searched immediately, police said.

-Buildings within 100m of the site were evacuated, with those living within 500m advised to shut windows and doors.
+Buildings within 100m of the Juno Drive location were evacuated, with people living within 500m advised to shut windows and doors.

 In a tribute, released through the Warwickshire force, Mr Boswell's partner Carol Fureed, said: "Dave used to brighten anyone that was feeling down with his jokes.
 He always knew how to have a good laugh.